JaydevVadachhak/softtalksapp/README.md

 1. Go to [Firebase Console](https://console.firebase.google.com/)
 2. Create a new project
-3. Enable Authentication (Email/Password and Google Sign-in methods)
+3. Enable Authentication (Email/Password method)
 4. Get your Firebase config object
 5. Update the `public/js/firebase-config.js` file with your Firebase configuration: